ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

    - XOR the padded tweak with each round key before use

 3. **Encryption Process:**
-   - Perform initial AddRoundKey with the first round key
+   - Perform initial AddRoundKey with the first tweaked round key
    - For rounds 1-9:
      - SubBytes
      - ShiftRows